Dave Nakdimen: News documentary producer

 Nakdimen produced Open Housing, a 1966 color news documentary exploring the state of racial profiling in the Louisville housing market.
 Subjects interviewed included Louisville Mayor Kenneth Schmied, Msgr.
 Alfred Horrigan, Rev. A. D. King and others.
 The one hour WAVE TV documentary aired on December 26, 1966.

 Nakdimen produced Downtown Louisville – What's The Big Idea?, a one-hour documentary that aired June 26, 1969.
 Nakdimen single-handedly produced the documentary over a period of 18 months.
 In a review by James Doussard, the Courier-Journal TV critic said "Dave (Nakdimen) has done one helluva good job".
 Written, filmed, edited and narrated by Nakdimen, the documentary earned praise for its deft use of humor to illustrate the challenges then facing the revitalization of Louisville.
 When Mayor Kenneth Schmied said on camera he didn't "really think Fourth Street looks that bad", Nakdimen had "the camera - mounted in a car - pan down one side and up the other, letting viewers judge for themselves".
 Nakdimen said of the Urban Renewal efforts in Louisville "...some suggest the program has created a sort of ragweed Ponderosa, particularly in the West Downtown, where acres of land are cleared but undeveloped".

 After the documentary aired, WAVE TV's management said Nakdimen had been taken off regular news assignments, "turning him loose", becoming both the station's and the area's first full-time investigative reporter.

 Community activities

 In 1984, Nakdimen appeared as a WGN Radio reporter in the then Louisville Museum of History and Science stage production of the transcripts of the Scopes "Monkey Trial".
-Nakdimen's character addressed the audience from behind a 1920's era radio microphone, leading the narrative through its ten scenes.
+Nakdimen's character addressed the audience from behind a 1920s era radio microphone, leading the narrative through its ten scenes.
 The play was a part of the museum's "Jazz Age Beauties" exhibit, which examined American life in the 1920s.